Internals

 where $A$ is an $n \times n$ full rank positive definite matrix, $D$ is an $m \times m$ symmetric matrix, and $B$ is an $n \times m$ matrix.
 Note that $B$ and $D$ must be chosen such that $W$ is positive definite; otherwise an error will be thrown during construction.

-fit_mvnormals(θs, ∇logpθs; history_length=5) -> (dists, num_bfgs_updates_rejected)
+— Methodfit_mvnormals(θs, ∇logpθs; history_length=5) -> (dists, num_bfgs_updates_rejected)

-Fit a multivariate-normal distribution to each point on the trajectory θs.
+Fit a multivariate-normal distribution to each point on the trajectory θs

-Given θs with gradients ∇logpθs, construct LBFGS inverse Hessian approximations with the provided history_length.
+.
 The inverse Hessians approximate a covariance.
 The covariances and corresponding means that define multivariate normal approximations per point are returned.

 The 2nd returned value is the number of BFGS updates to the inverse Hessian matrices that were rejected due to keeping the inverse Hessian positive definite.

-lbfgs_inverse_hessian(H₀, S₀, Y₀, history_ind, history_length) -> WoodburyPDMat
+— Methodlbfgs_inverse_hessian(H₀, S₀, Y₀, history_ind, history_length) -> WoodburyPDMat

-Compute approximate inverse Hessian initialized from H₀ from history stored in S₀ and Y₀.
+Compute approximate inverse Hessian initialized from H₀

-From Theorem 2.2 of [Byrd1994], the expression for the inverse Hessian $H$ is
+From Byrd et al. [2], Theorem 2.2, the expression for the inverse Hessian $H$ is

 \[\begin{align} B &= \begin{pmatrix}H_0 Y & S\end{pmatrix}\\ R &= \operatorname{triu}(S^\mathrm{T} Y)\\ E &= I \circ R\\ D &= \begin{pmatrix} 0 & -R^{-1}\\ -R^{-\mathrm{T}} & R^\mathrm{-T} (E + Y^\mathrm{T} H_0 Y ) R^\mathrm{-1}\\ \end{pmatrix}\ H &= H_0 + B D B^\mathrm{T} \end{align}\]